matheuzgomes/Snip/README.md

 # Get a specific note by ID
 snip show 1

+# Get a note with markdown rendering
+snip show 1 --render

 # Delete a specific note by ID
 snip delete 1